Best Channel 4 dramas in November 2024

 Crime | Drama | Mystery | Sci-Fi & Fantasy

 Summary:FBI special agents Fox Mulder (David Duchovny) and Dana Scully (Gillian Anderson) investigate unsolved cases connected to the paranormal.
-The dynamic between them stands on opposing beliefs; Mulder is a staunch believer in supernatural phenomena, whereas the scientifically minded Scully runs a sceptical eye over their subjects.
+The dynamic between them being their opposing beliefs - Mulder is a staunch believer in supernatural phenomena, whereas the scientifically-minded Scully runs a sceptical eye over their subjects.
+Oh, and their will-they-won't-they relationship kept viewers guessing for 11 years.

-Why you should watch: The X-Files took its hair-raising cues from fellow TV favourites The Twilight Zone and Twin Peaks before supplanting both at the zenith of pop-culture royalty.
-The show, which boasted Breaking Bad’s Vince Gilligan as an occasional writer/director, employed a thrilling ‘monster of the week’ blueprint for much of its run while the first four series never dipped below 83% on the Tomato-meter.
+Why you should watch: The X Files took its hair-raising cues from fellow TV favourites The Twilight Zone and Twin Peaks before supplanting both at the zenith of pop-culture royalty.
+The show, which boasted Breaking Bad's Vince Gilligan as an occasional writer/director, employed a thrilling "monster of the week" blueprint for much of its run while the first four series never dipped below 83% on Rotten Tomatoes.
+The theme music alone still gives us the chills, six years after it ended.

 Available now